vijayrajpanchall/matic-docs/docs/operate/archive-node-nodereal.md

 ![MegaNode User's Dashboard](https://files.readme.io/b715e5a-Screen_Shot_2023-01-10_at_19.31.18.png)

-:::Question of the day: How many API Keys can I create?
+:::info How many API Keys can I create?

 The number of available API Keys is subjected to the pricing plan.